There’s much more to Net Promoter Score than just the quantitative ratings users leave for your product.

 Switch “company” for a specific product or service

-The classic NPS question is simple: “On a scale of zero to 10, how likely are you to recommend us (our company) to a friend, partner or colleague?”
+The classic NPS survey question is simple: “On a scale of zero to 10, how likely are you to recommend us (our company) to a friend, partner or colleague?”

 There’s a reason this question has become the default option for NPS surveying.
 It’s short, easy to understand and usually elicits the type of quantitative customer sentiment rating a business is looking for.